Schnueggel/dockerpush/README.md

 # Dockerpush

-Is a simple script to manage docker installs from git
+Is a simple script to manage docker installs with git

 ## Prequesite

-The public ssh key of the gituser must be placed in the authorized keys.
+The public ssh key of your gituser must be placed in the authorized keys file.

 Docker and docker-compose must be installed.